 Skywalker makes very popular trampolines, including the 12-Foot Jump 'n Dunk Trampoline, which comes with a basketball hoop and a safety net.
 This model is often the overall best-selling trampoline on Amazon, likely because it's fairly large, comes with a fun accessory (the basketball hoop, plus a foam ball), and is available at a low price — usually around $275 to $350.

 Skywalker also makes smaller and even less expensive trampolines.
 We've seen an 8' Skywalker model that comes with a net and soft basketball hoop starting at under $200.
 A trampoline like this would really only be good for small kids, mind you.

-Skywalker says its products meet all international safety standards for trampolines, and it offers a 3-year warranty on the frame and a 1-year warranty on the parts.
+Skywalker says its products meet all international safety standards for trampolines, and it offers a three-year warranty on the frame and a one-year warranty on the parts.
 The Skywalker gets an overall 4.6-star rating at Amazon, based on nearly 5,000 reviews.
 Among the complaints from reviewers are that it is lighter and less sturdy than one might hope, so it's prone to wobbling and may feel unsafe with a lot of weight bouncing on the mat.
 (The maximum recommended user weight is 200 pounds.)
 Some buyers have also been upset that assembly was very difficult because the instructions were confusing or parts were missing, bent or didn't line up properly.